jlstrater/gr8ladies-d3/README.md

 Only the name field is required.
 The other fields are optional and based on what you are able to contribute.
 Also, if you or someone at your company does not identify as male or female, I am happy to modify the code to include a new field name of your choosing.

-- totalMen/totalWomen includes all employees of your organization(or department)
+- totalMen/totalWomen includes all employees of your organization(or department) who identify as men, women, etc.
 - leadership includes anyone who manages other employees
 - developers can include anyone who writes code, but the company should be doing something Groovy related (Groovy, Grails, Griffon, Gradle, etc).
 - QA includes both manual QA and test engineers.
 Please note that this means that test engineers fit into both Developer and QA roles and the numbers may or may not line up with the total of the organization.